Investments for the future

 GEOSUD

-Objective: The GEOSUD project involves the acquisition and provision of satellite coverage of the whole of France, with a particular focus on urban areas.
-The project also includes the provision of scientific computing capacity to process this information.
+Objective: The GEOSUD project focuses on acquiring and providing satellite coverage of the entire French territory, with particular attention paid to urban areas.
+This project also provides scientific computing capabilities to process this information.

-Project benefits: The project will provide high-definition images of France and analysis software that can be used for land management, environmental monitoring, natural risk prevention (floods, fires), etc.
+Contributions of the project: The project will provide high-definition images of France and analysis software that can be used for land management, environmental monitoring, natural hazard prevention (floods, fires), etc.

 UM partners: LIRMM, MESO@LR, OSU-OREME,